AXPONA 2017: Clement Perry

 Look who I ran into on my way to audio nirvana…

-(L to R) Jack Bybee (left), big Jeff Wells of Wells Audio and Bybee’s nephew Marc Stambuch (who’s helping Bybee through all his business now that he’s fastly approaching 88 years of age).
-Bybee, a retired physicist, is the consumate tweaker who still has a million ideas up his sleeves on how to enhance one’s audio system.
-Trust me, I’m quite grateful of late after hearing and experimenting with his Active Room Neutralizers (reviewed here).
+(L to R) Jack Bybee (left), big Jeff Wells of Wells Audio, and Bybee’s nephew Marc Stambuch (who’s helping Bybee through all his business now that he’s fastly approaching 88 years of age).
+Bybee, a retired physicist, is the consummate tweaker who still has a million ideas up his sleeve for enhancing one’s audio system.
+Trust me, I’m quite grateful lately after hearing and experimenting with his Active Room Neutralizers (reviewed here).

 iqse.jpgBybee’s latest invention, called Internal Quantum Signal Enhancers or iQSE’s, is a totally passive device and I personally believe is his greatest invention thus far.
 My reason is simple: it’s only $150.00!
 The Bybee iQSE is small (4″ w x 2″ d x 1/2″ h), and designed to be installed inside an audio component via double-sided tape.
-Having it as close as possible to your component’s internal circuitry helps reduce unwanted energy fields which negatively impact the signal.
-Because there is no soldering or any type of electrical connection required A/B’ing the iQSE’s is a cinch.
+Keeping it as close as possible to your component’s internal circuitry helps reduce unwanted energy fields that can negatively affect the signal.
+Because no soldering or any type of electrical connection is required, A/B’ing the iQSEs is a cinch.
 The results proved staggering after placing a pair inside the Laufer Teknik Memory Player and one inside each of my Behold BPA-768 amplifiers.
-Its an overall balanced improvement across the board but, in my humble opinion, the improvements on piano and the human voice is substantial.
+It’s an overall balanced improvement across the board, but in my humble opinion, the improvements on piano and the human voice are substantial.
 The sound (especially that plinkety effect from the piano), is more resonant: has more fundamentals.
-High frequencies boast greater expression and appear clearer, airier and more articulate.
-Bass, believe it or not, is more taut and thus quicker and less rubbery sounding.
+High frequencies boast greater expression and appear clearer, airier, and more articulate.
+Bass, believe it or not, is more taut and thus quicker and less rubbery-sounding.
 As of right now, Bybee is selling out before he can make them.
 The reason is obvious: they’re affordable and what they do for the money is really quite remarkable.

 I visited Chicago native and long-time friend Ezra Hartsfield on Saturday night and surprised him with 16 iQSE’s I purchased from Bybee (four for myself and the rest for other tweakers here at ST).
-For the record, Ezra is not a tweaker and has no tweaks whatsover in his expansive and nicely laid out listening room.
+For the record, Ezra is not a tweaker and has no tweaks whatsoever in his expansive, well-laid-out listening room.
 After experimenting and installing about 8 iQSE’s in his system, I had to put up a fight to retrieve them!
-Ezra went bananas over the improvements with them installed on the outside of his components: to avoid being too intrusive, they were placed atop his Laufer Teknik Memory Player, DAC and on the terminals of his Sonus Faber Lilium loudspeaker.
-I was informed that Ezra’s son installed four iQSE’s: two in his DAC and a pair inside the Memory Player.
-Ezra too is convinced that these are the real deal.
-Consider this as only a tease as many reviews are coming your way…so please stay tuned (or better yet, order you a pair with a 30 day money back guarantee from the Tweekgeek).
+Ezra went bananas over the improvements with them installed on the outside of his components: to avoid being too intrusive, they were placed atop his Laufer Teknik Memory Player, DAC, and on the terminals of his Sonus Faber Lilium loudspeaker.
+I was informed that Ezra’s son installed four iQSEs: two in his DAC and a pair inside the Memory Player.
+Ezra, too, is convinced that these are the real deal.
+Consider this only a tease, as many reviews are coming your way… so please stay tuned (or, better yet, order yourself a pair with a 30-day money-back guarantee from the Tweekgeek).

 AXPONA-17-SALK.jpg